Lipscomb University Scholarships 2025–2026 | Full Guide for Parents

 This is what first-time, full-time students actually paid after scholarships and grants — no loans included.

-Source: NCES College Navigator — Lipscomb University.
+Source: U.S. Department of Education College Scorecard — Lipscomb University.
 View federal data

-Tennessee State Aid Can Cut Costs: Eligible in-state students may receive the HOPE Lottery Scholarship (up to $2,850/semester for upperclassmen), plus supplements like GAMS, Aspire, or the TSAA grant for privates (up to $4,000/year).
+Tennessee State Aid Can Cut Costs: Eligible in-state students may receive the HOPE Lottery Scholarship (up to $2,250/semester for freshmen & sophomores; up to $2,850/semester for juniors & seniors), plus supplements like GAMS/ASPIRE.
+Need-based TSAA grants at private institutions can be up to $4,000/year.

-Example: A first-year student with HOPE + GAMS could see their bill reduced by about $5,500 for the year automatically once FAFSA and GPA/test requirements are met.
+Example: A first-year student with HOPE + GAMS can reduce their bill by roughly $5,500/year once FAFSA and academic requirements are met.

 Cost of Attendance FAQ